Advanced Dynamics and Vibrations: Modal analysis of mdof systems with generalized coordinates, semi-definite systems, repeated roots

 and premultiply by

 but there is no a priori reason that is a diagonal matrix and therefore the equations are coupled.
-If it is, we can use the same approach as before.
+If it was, we could use the same approach as before.
 One condition that is often used is the so-called proportional damping where

 so that the transformed equations are necessarily diagonal.
 We can then set